amitsk00/gcp-sec-engg/docs/gke.md

   * GPA for APIs
   * NAT for internet
   * Control Plane gets addtional Private Endpoint (no public IP)
 * Authorized Networks
   * restrict access to Untrusted Actor the control plane to trusted CIDR ranges
   * Mandatory for private clusters
 * Shilded Nodes
   * by default
 * GKE Secrets
   * KMS to manage GKE KEK
 * Bin Authorization
 * Workload Identoty
 * GKE Sandbox

 * Tips
   * Compute Default SA has editor role so better use custom SA for cluster
+* Properly handle PID 1, signal handling, and zombie processes [ [here](https://cloud.google.com/architecture/best-practices-for-building-containers?hl=en#signal-handling)]
+  * launch your process with the `CMD` and/or `ENTRYPOINT`
+* To protect your apps from attackers, try to **reduce the attack surface** of your app by removing any unnecessary tools
+* Avoid running as root inside the container
+* Launch the container in read-only mode - `readOnlyRootFilesystem`
+* don't patch Containers in place for vulnerabilities - best practice is to rebuild the image, patches included, and redeploy it

 ## RBAC